“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 Certified Stress Management Consultant – requires attainment and/or verification of one of the following certification criteria:

 - Completion of an official, established education program to prepare individuals for the practice of Stress Management Consulting.
 Educational programs must have provided a minimum of 225 hours of lecture/study.
 Candidates for certification must present valid evidence of successful completion of such program.
 The AIHCP review board will review and approve programs on an individual basis.
 Once a program is approved, it will be published as “approved” by the AIHCP.
 Programs submitted for approval consideration must have their curriculums specifically based in Stress Management theory/practice.
 To view approved programs and courses, click here.
-Candidates who can demonstrate evidence of successful completion of such programs within a five (5) year period prior to the date of application for certification, are eligible to receive certification as a Stress Management Consultant.
+Candidates who can demonstrate evidence of successful completion of such programs within a five (5) year period prior to the date of application for Stress Management Consulting Certification, are eligible to receive certification as a Stress Management Consultant.
 Such programs may include university and college based courses, continuing education seminars, retreats, self-study and distance learning programs, etc.

 - Completion of an official, established education program to prepare individuals for the practice of Stress Management Consulting.
 Educational programs must have provided a minimum of 225 hours of lecture/study.
 Candidates for certification must present valid evidence of successful completion of such program.
 The AIHCP review board will review and approve programs on an individual basis.
 Once a program is approved, it will be published as “approved” by the AIHCP.
 Programs submitted for approval consideration must have their curriculums specifically based in Stress Management theory/practice.
 To view approved programs and courses, Candidates whose can demonstrate evidence of successful completion of such programs within a five (5) year period prior to the date of application for certification, are eligible to receive certification as a Stress Management Consultant.
 Such programs may include university and college based courses, continuing education seminars, retreats, self-study and distance learning programs, etc. The American Institute of Health Care Professionals, Inc, offers a full program of continuing education courses in Stress Management Consulting.
-Completion of these courses qualifies the educational component necessary to apply for Certification.
+Completion of these courses qualifies the educational component necessary to apply for Stress Management Consulting Certification.
 See Full Program: Access here.

 - Pre-requisite to enrolling in the continuing education program and qualifying for certification: registrants must meet at least one of the following;